Aashutosh0910/Customer-Churn-Analysis/README.md

 Title: Customer Churn Analysis Project

 Description:
-The Customer Churn Analysis project to understand and predict customer attrition within a bank.
+The Customer Churn Analysis is a roject to understand and predict customer attrition within a bank.
 The project involves the following steps:

 Data Collection: Gathering relevant customer data, such as demographics, account information, transaction history, and customer interactions.